 The taste considerably changes when added and cooked in a dish to replicate the taste and smell of garlic and onions.

-This is the reason for its popularity in many vegetarian households in India especially those who do not consume root vegetables. (know as Jains)
+It is a must- have spice in many vegetarian households in India especially those who do not consume root vegetables. (know as Jains)

 The most important thing to keep in mind when cooking with Asafoedita is to use it sparingly.